jhyunb13/conan-gray-unofficial-website/README.md

 ## Problem Solving Process

+#### Performance Improvement with React Query

+- Problem Identification : Users experienced delays because the same YouTube video data was being fetched every time the page was reloaded
+- Solution : Leveraged React Query’s caching mechanism to store and access fetched data
+- Outcome : Load time reduced by 66% by minimizing redundant API requests, which led to a smoother and faster user experience
+  &nbsp;

 #### Adding Search Functionality to Improve UX

 - Problem Identification : Poor UX due to requiring users to scroll through a long list to find event information for their cities of interest on the tour-date list page